Elsie Paroubek: Discovery

 Arrangements were quickly made for an inquest.
 The jury consisted of F.W.
 Wurst, Christian Radchiero, John A. Walter, William Woodale, Edwin Murray, and Patrick O'Brien.
 Coroner William Wunderlich of Will County officiated.

 As the post-mortem examination began, Frank Paroubek was the first witness.
 Disregarding questions put to him by the coroner, Frank plunged into charges his daughter had been murdered.
 Through a translator, he asserted "I am sure the gypsies stole my girl and then when they knew we were after them, they killed her and threw her body into the canal."

 At this, Karolina ran from the funeral parlor screaming "My Elsie is dead.
 She was murdered, murdered."
 Her husband and Det.
 Zelasky tried to calm her, but in her extreme distress she began running up and down the street, drawing a crowd of curious onlookers.
-She insisted she had known for three weeks that the "gypsies" had killed Elsie.
+She insisted she had known for three weeks that Romani people had killed Elsie.
 Frank consoled her and assisted her boarding a trolley car for home.

 Meanwhile, the coroner said: "This case has attracted such attention that a minute examination will be made.
 We will be content with no perfunctory inquest such as this.
 The jury will refuse to state its convictions -- for it has none -- until after the autopsy has been held.
 We want the stomach of the little girl examined, and the lungs as well.
 The father charges murder.
 It is certainly possible that he is right."

 Two physicians, E.A.
 Kingston and W.R.
 Paddock, confirmed that there was no water in her lungs, so she had not drowned.
 Kingston said she had been "attacked" (often a euphemism for rape) and murdered before her body was thrown into the water.
 Paddock said there was every evidence she had been "wounded" before being killed.
 Lt.
-Costello later told the press that she had been "mistreated," seeming to indicate this meant her death was not the work of "gypsies," and Inspector Healy added, "there seems to be no doubt that she was abused in the most fiendish way, and that fact established, the case is much simplified for the police."
+Costello later told the press that she had been "mistreated," seeming to indicate this meant her death was not the work of Romani people, and Inspector Healy added, "there seems to be no doubt that she was abused in the most fiendish way, and that fact established, the case is much simplified for the police."

 They also found "deep cuts" on the left side of her face.
 Although these men reported "blue marks on the throat as though the victim had been choked," another examination by Drs.
 E.R.
 LeCount and Warren H. Hunter of the Coroner's Office revealed that Elsie had been suffocated, not strangled, and there were "no distinct marks of violence on the body."
 Despite this, newspaper headlines reporting the coroners' findings continued to report Elsie as strangled.
 The official cause of death was marked "unknown."
 Coroner Peter Hoffman concurred with Mr. Paroubek as to the probable circumstances of Elsie's death.